mantidproject/mantid/docs/source/release/v3.12.0/framework.rst

 Fitting
 -------
 - :ref:`EISFDiffSphere <func-EISFDiffSphere>` fits the Q-dependence on the EISF of a particle undergoing continuous diffusion but confined to a spherical volume.
+- :ref:`EISFDiffSphereAlkyl <func-EISFDiffSphereAlkyl>` fits the Q-dependence on the EISF of an alkyl molecule, like a membrane lipd.

 Core Functionality
 ------------------